Testicular Cancer Treatment in Los Angeles

 While highly effective in most cases, the anti-cancer drugs used in chemotherapy are strong.
 As such, they can cause a variety of side effects, as even healthy cells are damaged.
 The side effects will depend on the specific medications that are used, as well as the patient’s unique reaction.
 The most common side effects that testicular cancer patients experience with chemotherapy include:

 - Hair loss

 - Reduced resistance to infections

 - Easy bruising

 - Lung, kidney, or liver damage

-The side effects of chemo can be unpleasant, to say the least, but they are typically only temporary.
-Throughout treatment, our patients have access to the best team of nurses, nutritionists, and oncologists, in addition to our expert urology team to help minimize the effects of chemotherapy as much as possible.
+Together, we can minimize the effects of chemotherapy as much as possible.
 It is important to keep track of the side effects and discuss any additional treatment options to help relieve the symptoms.